IntelLabs/matsciml/docs/source/best-practices.rst

 how to configure strategies for distributed data parallelism.

-For Intel CPUs and XPUs, ``matsciml`` provides the :py:func:`matsciml.lightning.ddp.MPIEnvironment` class that inherits from ``LightningEnvironment``; effectively, this class informs ``Trainer`` how to parse environment variables for information about distributed workers (i.e. rank and world size) from Intel MPI.
-To use this class, processes must be launched by wrapping the ``python`` script execution with ``mpirun``::
+For Intel CPUs and XPUs, ``matsciml`` provides the :py:func:`matsciml.lightning.ddp.MPIEnvironment` and :py:func:`matsciml.lightning.ddp.MPIDDPStrategy` classes that inherit from ``LightningEnvironment`` and ``DDPStrategy`` respectively.
+Effectively, these classes inform ``Trainer`` how to parse environment variables for information about distributed workers (i.e. rank and world size) from Intel®️ MPI, and to wrap the model and data samplers in their respective distributed classes.
+To use these classes, processes must be launched by wrapping the ``python`` script execution with ``mpirun``::

   mpirun -n 4 -map-by socket python <script to run>.py